-The University of the Cumberlands Counseling Center offers individual and group counseling sessions for a wide variety of concerns including anxiety, depression, substance use, relationship struggles and more.
+The University of the Cumberlands Counseling Center offers individual and group counseling sessions for a wide variety of concerns including anxiety, depression, substance use, relationship struggles, military and veteran support, and more.
 The UC Counseling Center provides a safe, non-judgmental place to work through your concerns and issues.
 Our team of experienced counselors will meet you where you are and walk through the healing process with you.
 Services are provided to students, faculty and staff confidentially and free of charge.

 101 Browning Street

 UC Counseling Services are provided free of charge to students, faculty and staff.

 WHAT IF I KNOW SOMEONE IN CRISIS?

 If the student or friend is in crisis, get immediate professional attention.

 Dr. Emily Coleman, VP for Student Services: 606.515.7903